BogdanCatalin-Iacob/Food-Fiesta/README.md

 -   ### Structure

     - All Pages will contain a Navigation menu at the top of the Webpage that directs them to a new Page to allow users to Navigate the site easily.
-The Nav Menu will be collapsable on a Mobile device to make use of space on smaller devices.
+The Nav Menu will be collapsable on a Mobile device to make use of space on smaller devices.<br>
         The purpose of this is to fulfill user story:
         > As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.

-    - Materialize framework will be used to make the website resposive on different devices and display organised content
+    - Materialize framework will be used to make the website resposive on different devices and display organised content.
+    All pages will be responsive and the layouts will change dependant on screen size.
+This is to ensure content flow is appealing, images are displayed properly and that the content is not shrunk side by side, so small that it is unreadable.<br>
         The purpose of this is to fulfill user story:

-    - All pages will be responsive and the layouts will change dependant on screen size.
-This is to ensure content flow is appealing, images are displayed properly and that the content is not shrunk side by side, so small that it is unreadable.
-        The purpose of this is to fulfill user story:
+        > As a First Time user, I want to view the website and content clearly on my mobile device.

-    - All pages will contain a Footer Element with Contact Information, and Social Media Icons.
+    - All pages will contain a Footer Element Social Media Icons.
 The icons used will be from font-awesome.
-These are referenced below in the Technologies section of this document
+These are referenced below in the Technologies section of this document.<br>
         The purpose of this is to fulfill user story:
+        > As a Returning Visitor, I want to find community links.

     - A Registration page will be provided so the users can register an account
 	    - this gives to user the opportunity to register an account and create/edit own recipes
-	    - a link to login page is provided at the bottom of the page in case user already has an account The purpose of this is to fulfill user story:
+	    - a link to login page is provided at the bottom of the page in case user already has an account<br>
+        The purpose of this is to fulfill user story:
+        > As a First Time user, I want to be able to register an account

     - A login page will be provided so any registered user can login
 	    - this gives to registered user the possibility to create/edit recipes at any time after registration
-	    - a link to register page is provided at the bottom of the page in case the user doesn't have an account already The purpose of this is to fulfill user story:
+	    - a link to register page is provided at the bottom of the page in case the user doesn't have an account already<br>
+        The purpose of this is to fulfill user story:
+        > As a Returning Visitor, I want to be able to create recipes<br>
+        > As admin, I want to be able to create new recipes or edit recipes

     - A logout link will be displayed in the navbar for any logged in user
-	    - this is to ensure the user's data are not accessible for other users The purpose of this is to fulfill user story:
+	    - this is to ensure the user's data are not accessible for other users<br>
+        The purpose of this is to fulfill user story:
+        > As a Returning Visitor, I want to keep my login informations hidden

     - A dedicated page to create recipes will be provided for registered users
-        - this gives the possibility to share recipes with other users of the website The purpose of this is to fulfill user story:
+        - this gives the possibility to share recipes with other users of the website<br>
+        The purpose of this is to fulfill user story:
+        > As a Returning Visitor, I want to be able to create recipes<br>
+        > As admin, I want to be able to create new recipes or edit recipes

-    - An edit recipe page will be provided for logged in users if the user is the creator of the recipe The purpose of this is to fulfill user story:
+    - An edit recipe page will be provided for logged in users if the user is the creator of the recipe<br>
+        The purpose of this is to fulfill user story:
+        > As a Frequent User, I want to be able to see and edit my recipes<br>
+        > As admin, I want to be able to create new recipes or edit recipes

     - A recipe page with recipes from db will be provided for any type of user
-	    - all recies will be availabel on this page
+	    - all recies will be available on this page
 	    - only the recipes created by the current logged in user will have edit/delete buttons available
-	    - each recipe has a dropdown list to display recipes details The purpose of this is to fulfill user story:
+	    - each recipe has a dropdown list to display recipes details<br>
+        The purpose of this is to fulfill user story:
+        > As a First Time Visitor, I want to see different recipes so I can select one that looksgood to cook<br>
+        > As a Frequent User, I want to be able to see and edit my recipes<br>
+        > As admin, I want to be able to create new recipes or edit recipes

     - A profile page will be provided for any logged in user
-	    - the page will display only the recipes created by the logged in user and they will have dedicated edit/delete buttons The purpose of this is to fulfill user story:
+	    - the page will display only the recipes created by the logged in user and they will have dedicated edit/delete buttons<br>
+        The purpose of this is to fulfill user story:
+        > As a Frequent User, I want to be able to see and edit my recipes<br>
+        > As admin, I want to be able to create new recipes or edit recipes

     - A category page will be provided to the admin user
 	    - Add category button available to create new categories -> a new page will be displayed and gives possibility of adding a new category
 	    - all existent categories will be displayed on this page
 	    - each category will have edit/delete buttons available
 	    - edit button opens a new page where category name edit is possible
-	    - delete button removes the category from db
+	    - delete button removes the category from db<br>
         The purpose of this is to fulfill user story:
+        > As admin, I want to be able to create new categories<br>
+        > As admin, I want to be able to edit categories<br>
+        > As admin, I want to be able to delete categories<br>

 -   ### Design
     -   #### Colour Scheme